 - Are you bathing your baby every day?
-Until she starts eating solids and crawling, she doesn't need it.
+Until they start eating solids and crawling, they don't need it.
 If it has become part of your nightly routine, you don't have to use soap daily.
-Otherwise try 2-3 baths a week, and keep her carefully wiped down.
+Otherwise try 2-3 baths a week, and keep them carefully wiped down.

-- Be very careful and supervise your baby at all times when she is on a changing table, bed, or any above-floor surface.
-She loves to practice rolling, so keep her safe.
-Even glancing away for a second, she can fall to the floor.
+- Be very careful and supervise your baby at all times when they are on a changing table, bed, or any above-floor surface.
+They love to practice rolling, so keep them safe.
+Even glancing away for a second, they can fall to the floor.

-- Additionally, be careful when holding her while eating or drinking since she will start to reach and grab.
+- Additionally, be careful when holding them while eating or drinking since they will start to reach and grab.